MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 1. Using the PC authoring app, import a 3D representation of a physical object.
 This could be a CAD model used to create the physical object or a scanned model after fabrication.
 If you don't have a 3D representation, you can skip this step and use the preset 3D model included in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].

-2. Using HoloLens Author mode, place the 3D digital representation directly over a physical part.
+2. Using [!include[pn-hololens](../includes/pn-hololens.md)] Author mode, place the 3D digital representation directly over a physical part.

 To import a 3D representation: